Late Roman Shield Patterns taken from the

 Dux Moesiae primae

-Dux Daciae ripensis - 2 duplicated shields
+Dux Daciae ripensis - 10 versions of 2 shields taken from elsewhere in the Notitia

 The Western empire: